mkdocs/mkdocs/docs/user-guide/configuration.md

 Set a list of templates in your `docs_dir` to be built by MkDocs.
-To see more about writing templates for MkDocs read the documentation about [custom themes] and specifically the section about the [variables that are available] to templates.
+To see more about writing templates for MkDocs read the documentation about [custom themes] and specifically the section about the [available variables] to templates.
 See the example in [extra_css] for usage.

 **default**: `[]` (an empty list).

 ### extra

-A set of key value pairs, where the values can be any valid YAML construct, that will be passed to the template.
+A set of key-value pairs, where the values can be any valid YAML construct, that will be passed to the template.
 This allows for great flexibility when creating custom themes.